JoshK2/jotils/src/js/components/AddNumber/README.md

 #AddNumber
-is a file that allow you to do addition of numbers no matter the type of data.
+functions that allow you to addition numbers and array of numbers.

-additionNumbers function return the sum of two numbers additionArray function return the sum of array with numbers.
+additionArray function return the sum of array of numbers.
+additionNumbers function return the sum of two numbers.